 Nudity isn't as taboo in European culture as it is in American culture, and there are some important things to keep in mind if this is your first time visiting a beach where toplessness and full nudity is allowed.

 Whether you're taking a day trip on Santorini or visiting a nudist beach near Athens, you should leave your camera in your hotel room or point it only at yourself or non-human scenery while at the beach.
-Intrusive photography on a nude beach is frowned upon in Spain, and even in the somewhat more-relaxed United Kingdom, nude beach etiquette dictates camera use should be extremely limited at nude beaches.
+Intrusive photography on a nude beach is always frowned upon, and even in the somewhat more-relaxed regions of Greece, nude beach etiquette dictates camera use should be extremely limited.